 And crack, you'll take the lead

 Some of the many artists to record this song include Jim Reeves, The Brian Setzer Orchestra, Lawrence Welk, Andy Williams, Michael W. Smith and Kimberley Locke.
 Perry Como took the song to #74 in the US in 1958.
-The only other charting version of this song came in 2019 when, thanks to streaming, Frank Sinatra's version peaked at #49.
+The only other charting version of this song came thanks to streaming.
+Frank Sinatra's version peaked at #49 in 2019 and #43 in 2020.

 One of the more unusual versions is by The Singing Dogs, which was created by a Danish man named Don Charles and featured four dogs barking out the tune.
 It was originally released in 1955 as a medley with "Pat-A-Cake" and "Three Blind Mice," but in 1970 the song got some attention and was re-released with just "Jingle Bells."